 Bánh Mì 25

 The sandwich itself is a bit on the small side but still delicious and worth trying.
-This place is great if you are picky about certain vegetables and need the vendor to speak English.
+This place is excellent if you are picky about certain vegetables and need the vendor to speak English.

 Bánh Mỳ P